 I never, ever would have thought of myself as a writer.
-I had, and still have, I suppose, a learning disability which put me in remedial or “slow” classes when I was in middle school until my Junior year of high school.
+I had, and still have, I suppose, a learning disability which put me in remedial or “slow” classes when I was in middle school until my last two years of high school.
 I am a painfully slow reader if I want to really comprehend the material.

-When our second son was born, our oldest was only seventeen months old.
+When my husband and I had our second son, our oldest was only seventeen months old.
 To say I was busy was quite the understatement.
 There was no time for reading books or watching a chick flick.
 My hands were always moving, feeding babies, cleaning messes and such.

 Over the next four years and the birth of our third son, I developed five stories in great detail, some contemporary and some historical.
 I thought, “Would someone else find them interesting?”
 I doubted it.
 But that Thanksgiving weekend, I had a little time to chat with my mother and I told her about my stories.
 I said, “I was thinking of writing them down and see if I could get them published.”

-Mama’s face lit up, like only a proud mother’s could, and she said, “Becky, I think that is a great idea.
+Mama’s face lit up, like only a proud mothers would, and she said, “Becky, I think that is a great idea.
 You always had such a great imagination when you were growing up and I think you will be really good at that.”

-I was so thankful for those words and that brilliant smile of hers and have carried them with me for twenty years now.
+I was so thankful for those words and that brilliant smile of hers.
+Both have carried me the past twenty+ years now.
 You see, she died two weeks later from a brain aneurysm.

 Our fur babies!!